 There are good days and then there are bad days.
 In entrepreneurship, bad days can be extremely bad.
-In those challenging times, support of friends and family can help you stay upbeat and sane.
+In those challenging times, the support of friends and family can help you stay upbeat and sane.

 Is the business idea scalable?
 If not, how do I make it scalable?

-For a business to be scalable means you being ready to handle increasing number of customers and vendors.
+For a business to be scalable means you being ready to handle the increasing number of customers and vendors.
 Businesses need to grow to become successful.
 If you can’t see growth for your business in the future, then you must ask yourself what changes to its business model shall make it scalable and help it grow.

 Who are the competitors/who else is already doing what I want to do?

 First mover advantage is always wonderful to have.
 But sometimes being the second mover also has its advantages.
-When it is a completely new field, the consumer habits need to adapt and for that, lots of investments in the form of discounts and promotions are required.
+When it is a completely new field, consumer habits need to adapt and for that, lots of investments in the form of discounts and promotions are required.
 Just imagine someone doing all the hard work of setting up the ground for you and you swooping right in and taking the pie.
 Irrespective of whether you are the first or second or Nth mover, it is always one of the first tasks to assess the competition and determine who is doing what and how so that you can formulate your strategies accordingly.

 What makes my product or solution special or different from the competition?